Skip to content

 Image Credit: Priyanka Puvvada

-One of the main ports of immigration to the U.S. for a long period of time, The Statue of Liberty and Ellis Island are not only important parts of American history, but also national landmarks.
-Any American who has family that immigrated to the East Coast, probably had family that came through Ellis Island.
-Today, you can tour both the Statue of Liberty and Ellis Island on one ticket.
+One of the main ports of immigration to the U.S. for an extended period, The Statue of Liberty and Ellis Island are essential parts of American history and national landmarks.
+Any American who has family that immigrated to the East Coast probably had family that came through Ellis Island.
+Today, you can tour the Statue of Liberty and Ellis Island on one ticket.
 Climb the stairs of Lady Liberty and see a gorgeous view of Manhattan across the river.
 After walking the grounds of the Statue of Liberty, take a little boat ride over to Ellis Island.
-Walk through the buildings and tour the museum that takes you through the same process that immigrants decades ago would’ve gone through.
-You can also spend time on Ellis figuring out if any of your ancestors traveled through the immigration port.
-The Statue of liberty is a piece of history for Americans and visitors alike.
+Walk through the buildings and tour the museum, which takes you through the same process immigrants decades ago would’ve gone through.
+You can also spend time on Ellis figuring out if your ancestors travelled through the immigration port.
+The Statue of Liberty is a piece of history for Americans and visitors alike.

 9/11 Memorial